Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown above, it looks a lot like it is missing an icon which the expired one does have

 This icon above will normally show you if you have the private key for this certificate.
 It’s even mentioned in the System Event log.
-Normally I am good at ignoring Schannel events, but this one (36869) is also mentions the fact that the certificate doesn’t have the private key information property attached to it!
+Normally, I am good at ignoring Schannel events, but this one (36869) also mentions that the certificate doesn’t have the private key information property attached to it!

-Apparently, the System Event log is also a good place to start looking when you have Certificate issues.
-So I decided to ask him to run this command to find out if the certificate key pair was still on the device.
+The System Event log is also a good place to start looking when you have Certificate issues.
+So I asked him to run this command to find out if the certificate key pair was still on the device.

 $a = Get-ChildItem Cert:\LocalMachine\My\ | where{$_.issuer -like "*Microsoft Intune MDM Device*"}